evolvingstuff/vdw2/content/posts/17-percent-of-us-currently-depressed-vitamin-d-etc-can-reduce-it.md

 ---

- <span style="color:orange;">Vitamin D is the lowest-cost depression treatment: only pennies a day %%%Single 50,000 IU capsule bi-weekly or weekly [(RCT)](https://vitamindwiki.com/tiki-index.php?page_id=11241)%%% Start with 50,000 IU daily for the first week to get results in 1 week, %%% ~hs</span>hs~ otherwise must wait for 2 months to notice reduced depression%%%&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="/posts/can-get-50000-iu-vitamin-d-anywhere-on-the-globe" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Can get 50,000 IU Vitamin D anywhere on the globe">Can get 50,000 IU Vitamin D anywhere on the globe</a>%%%Both Omega-3 and Magnesium also reduce depression ~~
+ <span style="color:orange;">Vitamin D is the lowest-cost depression treatment: only pennies a day Single 50,000 IU capsule bi-weekly or weekly [(RCT)](https://vitamindwiki.com/tiki-index.php?page_id=11241) Start with 50,000 IU daily for the first week to get results in 1 week,  ~hs</span>hs~ otherwise must wait for 2 months to notice reduced depression&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="/posts/can-get-50000-iu-vitamin-d-anywhere-on-the-globe" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Can get 50,000 IU Vitamin D anywhere on the globe">Can get 50,000 IU Vitamin D anywhere on the globe</a>Both Omega-3 and Magnesium also reduce depression ~~

 ---